allegro/blog/_posts/2022-08-30-example-of-modularization-in-allegro-pay-android-application.md

 ```

 The above example shows what one of the assumptions of object-oriented programming — encapsulation — looks like in
 practice.
-The *AllegroPaySomeProcessHandler* interface provides two methods, one of them creates the intent necessary to
+The *AllegroPaySomeProcessHandler* interface provides two methods, one of them creates
-run the process, and the other observes its result.
-The exact implementation is hidden in an internal class, not
-accessible from the contract module.
+the [Intent](https://developer.android.com/reference/android/content/Intent) necessary to run the process, and the other
+observes its result.
+The exact implementation is hidden in an internal class, not accessible from the contract module.
 Every change of interface implementation is transparent to contract clients.
-Example of how to declare a dependency on a contract:
+Example of how to declare a dependency on a
+contract:

 ```kotlin
 dependencies {